The only known Black British man to have fought against fascism in the Spanish Civil War

 The Second World War (1939-1945)

-After returning to the UK, Charlie went back to driving lorries driver and continued to work as an organiser for the CPGB branch in Fulham.
+After returning to the UK, Charlie continued to work as an organiser for the Fulham branch of the Young Communist League, although he found that he could not secure work.
 He dedicated himself to Spanish solidarity work, only for the Spanish republic to collapse in April 1939.
 However as fascists spread further across Europe, Britain declared war on Nazi Germany.
 Now given a chance to fight against fascism yet again, Charlie signed up to join the British military and was sent to France.
 The next year the war had gone south for Britain and Charlie found himself taking part in the 1940 Dunkirk Evacuation.

 During WWII Charlie Hutchison was sent to many theatres across the war, he fought in North Africa, France, Germany, Italy, and by 1944 was serving with the British military in Iran.
 Then in April 1945 came one of the most horrific days in Charlie Hutchison’s life, the liberation of Bergen-Belsen concentration camp.
 To cite one journalist, what Charlie saw at Belsen was “the end conclusion of the ideology he had dedicated his entire adult life to fighting.”